 - Honduran bilingual teachers (salaried positions under the Honduran Ministry of Education)

-Apply by submitting your Resume and Cover Letter to Paul and Laura Manship (firstname.lastname@example.org).
+Apply by submitting your Resume and Cover Letter to Laura Manship (firstname.lastname@example.org).

 Shoulder to Shoulder welcomes all volunteers, but some guidelines are necessary so that the experience can be meaningful for you and for those you hope to serve.

 Time Commitment: A minimum of three months, and a preferred commitment of 9-12 months.
 Particular exceptions according to circumstance can be considered.

 Spanish: For school volunteers, no Spanish is required.
 For other volunteer positions, Spanish competency may be required.